ckeditor/ckeditor5/docs/framework/contributing/testing-environment.md

 Each CKEditor 5 package has its own tests suite (see for example the [engine's tests](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-engine/tests)), however, the test runner is available in the root of the [`ckeditor5`](https://github.com/ckeditor/ckeditor5) repository which is the central development environment.
 The actual code of the test runner is implemented in the [`@ckeditor/ckeditor5-dev-tests`](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-tests) package and can be easily reused outside of `ckeditor5`.

 <info-box hint>
-	TypeScript support is now added to both automated and manual tests.
+	Both automated and manual tests support TypeScript.
+Simply use the `.ts` extension.
 </info-box>

 ## Running automated tests